andibarg/iPhoto-calendar-remake/README.md

 ### Suggestions for improvements

  - The calendar has been rescaled to 270mm x 210mm to fit on a4 paper, reducing the cost of printing.
 There should be a possibility to choose the original size of 330mm x 250mm.
- - The view of the previous and next month on the bottom left is not included for simplicity and could be added as an option.
+ - The view of the previous and next month on the bottom left is not included and could be added as an option.
- - Custom text below to the photo collages for each month.
+ - Custom text below each photo collage.
- - Add other calendar themes.
+ - Add more calendar themes.